Step 12 of Alcoholics Anonymous: Carry the Message to Others

-“The joy of good living” best represents Step 12 of Alcoholics Anonymous.
-This step prepares you to embrace all 12 steps as you continue your journey into a life of acceptance and understanding.
-It also encourages you to help others and to empower them as they discover the benefits of AA.
+“The joy of good living” best represents Step 12 of Alcoholics Anonymous.1 This step prepares you to embrace all 12 steps as you continue your recovery journey by sharing the message of hope.
+Step 12 represents a time to turn outward to others and practice service.

 - Begin to practice all 12 steps on a daily basis as a foundation for your new life.

-- Bring the same spirit, love and attitude of helping fellow alcoholics to every aspect of your own life.
+- Bring the same spirit, love, and attitude of helping others to every aspect of your own life.